cbirdsong/ipad-keyboard-weights/README.md

 ## To Do

+- [ ] Find someone, anyone who has weighed the Magic Keyboard Folio.
 - [ ] Make this output as a website with a sortable/filterable table.
 - [ ] Split these into JSON files for easier git management.
 - [ ] Display combined weights of each iPad and compatible keyboards.